DumitracheFlorentin/Learning-JSON/README.md

 ## Credits

-All notes were taken from the Traversy Media's youtube channel. https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA
+All notes were taken from Traversy Media's youtube channel. https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA